dmdequin/recipe-app-api/README.md

 ## Running the Project

-For run a local development version, switch to the **development** branch.
-You will need Docker Desktop, and a cloned version of the repository.
+For run a local development version you will need Docker Desktop, and a cloned version of the repository.
 While in the main directory, run the following on the command line:
 ```
+docker-compose build
 docker-compose up
 ```
 There is no front-end developed for this project.
 To test the API's endpoints, see the note below on documentation.